Central Bearded Dragon

 Geography

-These animals are widely distributed over eastern and central parts of Australia, being found from the southeastern Northern Territory the eastern part of southern Australia.
-They live in very diverse habitats including desert, dry forests and scrublands.
-These dragons are semi-arboreal animals, often seen basking on picnic tables, fence posts or fallen branches.
+Central bearded dragons are widely distributed over eastern and central parts of Australia, being found from the southeastern Northern Territory the eastern part of southern Australia.
+They live in very diverse habitats including deserts, dry forests, and scrublands.
+These dragons are semi-arboreal animals, often seen basking on picnic tables, fence posts, or fallen branches.

 Central Bearded Dragon habitat map